proophsoftware/event-machine-docs/docs/api/aggregates/aggregates.md

 The diagram shows three layers.
 The outermost layer is where `I/O` happens.
 Event Machine acts as a middleware between `I/O` layer and the `functional core`.

 ## Read I/O
-We've learned in the "Descriptions" chapter that we can tell Event Machine to invoke a `ContextProvider` before invoking an aggregate function.
+We can tell Event Machine to invoke a `ContextProvider` before invoking an aggregate function.
 That's the preferred way to perform read I/O to query data needed by the aggregate.

 ```php